otso-cc/code-camp-health/ionic-app/README.md

 Example based on: https://market.ionic.io/starters/backand-simple

 ## Setup
 * With the console, move to the ionic-app directory and paste these two commands.
 The first one will install all the necessary dependencies for the application.
-The second installs cordova and ionic libraries, and the third runs the server itself.
+The second and thrid respectively install cordova and ionic libraries (do in that order or it might fail), and the fourth runs the server itself.
 ```
 npm install
+npm install -g cordova
-npm install -g cordova ionic
+npm install -g ionic
 ionic serve -p $PORT --nolivereload
 ```